floydhub/floyd-docs/docs/getstarted/core_concepts.md

 # Core Concepts

 FloydHub is a platform that enables data scientists use to create deep learning models more efficiently.
-FloyHub removes the of the hassle of maintaining and provisioning deep-learning servers, allowing data scientists to focus on the science of deep learning.
+FloyHub removes the hassle of maintaining and provisioning deep-learning servers, allowing data scientists to focus on the science of deep learning.
 It's deep learning without the DevOps.